collibra/catalog-profiler-examples/README.md

 REST client is included in the project.
 This client is by NO means a suggested implementation for such functionality.
 It is added purely for illustrative purposes.
-A more common pattern is to establish communication between the Spark cluster or hadoop environment and Collibra Data Governance Center using Collibra Connect.
+A more common pattern is to establish communication between the Spark cluster or Hadoop environment and Collibra Data Governance Center using Collibra Connect.

 ## Identification of column assets